NixOS/nix/doc/manual/src/design/store/paths.md

 A store path is a pair of a 20-byte digest and a name.

-Historically it is the triple of those two and also the store directory, but the modern implementation's internal representation is just the pair.
-This change is because in the vast majority of cases, the store dir is fully determined by the context in which the store path occurs.

 ## String representation

 A store path is rendered as the concatenation of

-  - the store directory
+  - a store directory

   - a path-separator (`/`)

-  - the digest rendered as Base-32 (20 bytes becomes 32 bytes)
+  - the digest rendered as Base-32 (20 arbitrary bytes becomes 32 ASCII chars)

   - a hyphen (`-`)